Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Introduction

 Generally, deterministic interventions (fixed or dynamic) rely on a {positivity assumption}, which requires every unit to have a nonzero chance of receiving each of the available treatments at every time point.
 If the positivity assumption is violated, the causal effect of deterministic (fixed or dynamic) interventions will be no longer identifiable.
 Even under positivity, longitudinal studies are especially prone to the curse of dimensionality, since exponentially many samples are needed to learn about all treatment trajectories.
 These issues only worsen when the number of timepoints or covariates increases.
 Thus, due to a lack of sufficiently flexible analytic methods for longitudinal data, researchers are often forced to either rely on strong parametric assumptions, or forego the estimation of causal effects altogether \citep[e.g.][]{kumar2013mobile}.

-Recently, \cite{Kennedy17} proposed novel \textit{incremental intervention effects} which quantify effects of shifting treatment propensities, rather than effects of setting treatment to fixed values.
-An incremental intervention is a stochastic intervention in that it depends on unit characteristics and is random at each timepoint \citep[see Section 1 of][for important prior work on stochastic interventions]{Kennedy17}.
-Importantly, incremental effect estimators do not require positivity, and can still achieve $\sqrt{n}$ rates regardless of the number of timepoints, even when flexible nonparametric methods are used.
+{ One strategy to address such issues in deterministic interventions is to consider stochastic interventions that depend on the observational treatment process and thus are random at each timepoint \citep[e.g.,][]{van2007causal, young2014identification,munoz2012population, haneuse2013estimation, moore2012causal}.
+Recently, \citet{Kennedy17} proposed novel \textit{incremental intervention effects} which quantify effects of shifting treatment propensities, rather than effects of setting treatment to fixed values.
+Importantly, incremental effect estimators do not require positivity, and can still achieve $\sqrt{n}$ rates with flexible nonparametric methods.
 Despite these strengths, the method has not yet been adapted to general longitudinal studies where multiple right-censored outcomes are common (as is common in studies with human subjects).
+The right-censored outcomes can result in biased estimates of incremental intervention effects unless properly adjusted.
+This is akin to the well-known concept of confounding bias, and will likely be amplified over time in our case.
+However, extension to the right censoring setup for incremental intervention effects is not straightforward as, for example, it requires computing new remainder terms to construct the estimators. }